ga4gh/cat-vrs/schema/defs/catvars/ProteinSequenceConsequence.rst

        *  - type
           - string
           - 1..1
-          - MUST be "CanonicalAllele"
+          - MUST be "ProteinSequenceConsequence"
        *  - definingContext
           - `Allele <vrs.json#/$defs/Allele>`_ | `IRI <core.json#/$defs/IRI>`_
           - 1..1
-          - The `VRS Allele <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#allele>`_ object that is congruent with variants on alternate reference sequences.
+          - The `VRS Allele <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#allele>`_ object that is congruent with (projects to the same codons) as alleles on other protein reference  sequences.